bio-phys/kinetics-remd/README.md

 (1) Extracting kinetics from REMD simulations of alanine dipeptide (Ala2) and comparison to MD.
 Importantly the ala2-lag-time folder contains everything needed to validate the generated model.
 This is especially important in the typical use case, when no long equilibrium MD simulations are available.

-(2) Extracting kinetics from REMD simulations of coarse-grained polymer model of the neomycin riboswitch.
+(2) Extracting kinetics from REMD simulations of a coarse-grained polymer model of the neomycin riboswitch.
 The extracted kinetics is compared to long MD simulations.